 My Options: Abortion

 For some women, deciding whether or not to have an abortion is a relatively straightforward decision.
-But for others, approaching abortion as a viable option can be confusing and difficult.
-If you are considering an abortion, it is important to be sure you get all the information you need to make an informed choice.
+But for others, this option can be confusing and difficult.
+If you are considering this medical procedure, it is important to be sure you get all the information you need to make an informed choice.

 I’m not sure where to start.
 What do I do first?